arafat717/nxt-lv-assignment-two/README.md

 - Endpoint: **GET /api/users/:userId**

-- Response: User object and make sure that the password field is not included in the response data.
-If you can't find information about the user, show a clear message.
-Use either `instance` or `static` method to determine if the user exist or not.
-(Use the [format for error messages](#sample-error-response) that is given below.)
+- Response: the password field is not included in the response data.

 ```json
 {